-Stakeholder
+1072 Stakeholder

-An individual or organization having an interest in the privacy policies, privacy controls, or operational privacy implementation of a particular Use Case.
+1073 An individual or organization having an interest in the privacy policies, privacy controls, or operational 1074 privacy implementation of a particular Use Case.

-System
+1075 System

-A collection of components organized to accomplish a specific function or set of functions having a relationship to operational privacy management.
+1076 A collection of components organized to accomplish a specific function or set of functions having a 1077 relationship to operational privacy management.

-1083 Touch Point
+1078 Touch Point

-The intersection of data flows with Actors, Systems or Processes within Domains.
+1079 The intersection of data flows with Actors, Systems or Processes within Domains.

-1085 Use Case
+1080 Use Case

-In software and systems engineering, a use case is a list of actions or event steps, typically defining the interactions between a role (known in the Unified Modeling Language as an actor) and a system, to achieve a goal.
+- 1081 In software and systems engineering, a use case is a list of actions or event steps, typically defining the interactions between a role (known in the Unified Modeling Language as an actor) - 1082 defining the interactions between a role (known in the Unified Modeling Language as an actor) 1083 and a system, to achieve a goal.
 The actor can be a human, an external system, or time.

-Usage Service
+1084 Usage Service

-Ensures that the use of PI complies with the terms of permissions, policies, laws, and regulations, including PI subjected to information minimization, linking, integration, inference, transfer, derivation, aggregation, anonymization and disposal over the lifecycle of the PI.
+1085 Ensures that the use of PI complies with the terms of permissions, policies, laws, and regulations, 1086 including PI subjected to information minimization, linking, integration, inference, transfer, derivation, 1087 aggregation, anonymization and disposal over the lifecycle of the PI.

-Validation Service
+1088 Validation Service